zachvalenta/jvns.ca/source/_posts/2016-08-29-how-i-made-a-zine.markdown

 This is the MOST FUN PART.
 You get to mass produce things and give them to people!!!!!!!!!
 Getting a huge stack of zines is like the best thing.

 So!
-This was a suprise to me but _print shops know how to print booklets_.
+This was a surprise to me but _print shops know how to print booklets_.
 They have MACHINES that can fold and staple zines!
 So if you want to print 200 zines, you can literally bring a pdf, leave it with them, and they will produce a box of amazing zines that are ready to go.